-Florida law separately addresses sex trafficking (1) of any age person with a requirement of force, fraud, or coercion used in the commission, and (2) of a minor under 18 by a parent, guardian or custodian without regard to the use of force, fraud, or coercion.
-Florida has several commercial sexual exploitation of children (CSEC) laws, including lewd or lascivious battery of a person under 16 for prostitution, kidnapping and false imprisonment of a child under age 13 for prostitution, use of a child in a sexual performance, and procuring a minor for prostitution.
-The CSEC offenses do not refer to the sex trafficking statutes for prosecution or victim protection.
+Florida's human trafficking law includes sex trafficking of minors without proof of use of force, fraud or coercion.
+Florida has several CSEC laws which include lewd or lascivious battery of a person under 16 for prostitution, kidnapping and false imprisonment of a child under age 13 for prostitution, use of a child in a sexual performance, selling or buying of minors into prostitution, selling or buying of minors for child pornography and procuring a minor for prostitution.
+CSEC and prostitution offenses do not refer to the trafficking law for victim identification.
+Florida's racketeering law includes human trafficking, CSEC and child pornography offenses as predicate acts.

-The state sex trafficking law could be applied to buyers who "obtain" a child for commercial sex acts, following federal precedent, but only if the buyer has knowledge that force was used against the minor to cause the prostitution.
-The CSEC law on lewd or lascivious battery makes it a crime to engage a minor under 16 in prostitution, but the patronizing a prostitute statute does not distinguish between purchasing commercial sex acts with an adult versus a minor and would be used in cases of buying commercial sex acts with a minor 16 or older and when the buyer is not identified as a buyer of prostitution with a child.
+The state sex trafficking law could be applied to buyers who "obtain" a child for commercial sex acts, following federal precedent, if the relationship between buyer and trafficker satisfies the definition of "venture".
+The CSEC law on lewd or lascivious battery makes it a crime to engage a minor under 16 in prostitution.
+Since the patronizing a prostitute statute does not distinguish between purchasing commercial sex acts with adults versus minors, this statute would apply in cases of buying commercial sex acts with a minor 16 or 17 and when the purchase of sex acts with a minor is not identified as CSEC.
 Buyers using the Internet to solicit a minor to engage in prostitution, among other sexual offenses, are subject to prosecution for computer pornography.
-The sex trafficking and CSEC laws are silent on mistake of age leaving open the possibility of this defense being asserted by a prosecuted buyer.
-Buyers must pay restitution to victims who suffer injury and face asset forfeiture for felony convictions.
-Buyers of sex with minors are required to register as sex offenders if convicted of lewd and lascivious battery or child pornography offenses, but not for sex trafficking offenses.
+The human trafficking law does not require the state to prove that the defendant knew a minor victim's age, but neither this law nor the CSEC laws expressly preclude a buyer from asserting mistake of age as a defense.
+Buyers must pay restitution to victims who suffer injury and face mandatory civil asset forfeiture for felony convictions.
+Buyers of sex with minors are required to register as sex offenders if convicted of lewd and lascivious battery, child pornography, or human trafficking offenses.

-Demand | Selected Commercial Sex Crimes\ Asset Crime Classification Sentence Fine Forfeiture (name of law abridged) Lewd or lascivious battery 2nd degree (minor under 16) Max.
-15 years Max. \$10,000 felony (§ 800.04(4)) 2nd degree misdemeanor Max.
-60 days Max. \$500 (1st offense); 1st (1st offense); (1st offense); Patronizing a prostitute degree misde-1 year (2nd \$1,000 (2nd offense); (§ 796.07(2)(i)) meanor (2nd offense); 5 offense); 3rd years (3rd \$5,000 (3rd degree felony offense) offense) (3rd offense) Possessing child pornogra-3rd degree Max.
-5 years Max. \$5,000 phy (§ 827.071(5)) felony
+Crime (name of law abridged) Classification Sentence Fine Asset Forfeiture (available) Lewd or lascivious battery (minor under 16) (§ 800.04(4)) 2nd degree felony Max.
+15 years Max. \$10,000 • Patronizing a prostitute (§ 796.07(2)(i)) 2nd degree misdemeanor (1st offense); 1st degree misdemeanor (2nd offense); 3rd degree felony (3rd offense) Max.
+60 days (1st offense); 1 year (2nd offense); 5 years (3rd offense) Max. \$500 (1st offense); \$1,000 (2nd offense); \$5,000 (3rd offense) • Possessing child pornography (§ 827.071(5)) 3rd degree felony Max.
+5 years Max. \$5,000 •

-\ All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing, \\ For a full discussion, see the analysis and recommendations report at www.sharedhope.org/reportcards.aspx
+^{} All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing.
+For a full discussion, see the analysis and recommendations report at www.sharedhope.org.